imepay/imepaySDK_android/README.md

 SDK Features
 ------------
-IME pay payment SDK receives one-time payment from a customer's wallet account.It Accept a Single Payment ,verifies it, process the order and forwards the payment proof.
+IME pay Android Merchant Payment SDK enables merchants to receive payments from IME pay customes through their native application.
+The application performs the payment and verifies the transaction status.

 SDK Initialization
 ------------------